cawfree/coolnumber/README.md

 ## ðŸš€ getting started

-This package will coerce the digits of an input value to a user-friendly decimal value, whilst taking care not to exceed caller-defined bounds.
+This package will coerce the digits of an input value to the nearest user-friendly decimal value, whilst taking care not to exceed caller-defined bounds.

 You can download [__coolnumber__](https://npmjs.com/package/coolnumber) from [__npm__](https://npmjs.io):